American Locomotive Engineering and Railway Mechanism Illustrated Reprint w/DJ

 Tender Frame details of Hinkley Passenger Locomotive XCIV

-General and Working drawings of an Erie Railway Passenger
+General and Working drawings of an Erie Railway Passenger Car XCV

 Summary

-book form in 1871 and was "serialized" in magazines during the years
+American Locomotive Engineering was originally published in book form in 1871 and was "serialized" in magazines during the years prior to its formal publication.

-the fine drawings and magnificent engravings found in the original.
+This reprint is a faithful photographic reproduction of all the fine drawings and magnificent engravings found in the original.